ksukhorukov/SOCKS/README.md

 USAGE: ./socks.sh [ install | start | stop | status ]
 ```

-# HOW TO USE YOUR SOCKS5 SERVER
+# HOW TO USE YOUR BRAND NEW SOCKS5 SERVER

 In general case you have to configure your Internet to use SOCKS5 proxy address and port.